yeshodhan/android-jaxb/README.md

-# XML Schema (XSD) to Simple XML Annotated Java (Android JAXB)
+# Android JAXB
-##Library to convert XML Schema to SimpleXML annotated Java classes for Android
+##Library to generate SimpleXML annotated Java classes  from XML Schema.

-Library works to convert simple XSD files without inheritance and multiple namespaces to SimpleXML annotated Java classes.
-This solves my current requirement.
+Use this library to generate SimpleXML annotated Java classes from simple XSD files without inheritance and multiple namespaces.

 ### Features